Fred Lindstrom

 Freddie Lindstrom broke into the big leagues in 1924 at age 18.
 His New York Giants won the pennant and faced off against Walter Johnson’s Washington Senators in the World Series.
 The matchup against the Senators great could’ve left the wide-eyed Lindstrom overmatched.
 Johnson was twice

-Fred Lindstrom played nine of his 13 seasons for John McGraw and the New York Giants
+Fred Lindstrom played nine of his 13 seasons for John McGraw's Giants

-Fred Lindstrom played nine of his 13 seasons for John McGraw and the New York Giants
+Fred Lindstrom played nine of his 13 seasons for John McGraw's Giants

 The New York Giants signed Freddie Lindstrom after a scout saw the 16-year old tally four extra-base hits in a high school game.
 Two years later the Giants made him a big leaguer by purchasing his contract in September of 1923.
 For the next 8 years Lindstrom held down the hot corner for Hall of Fame